pantheon-systems/documentation/source/content/guides/migrate/platformsh/07-troubleshooting.md

 ---
-title: Migrate a Site From Kinsta to Pantheon Using Guided Migration
+title: Migrate a Site From Platform.sh to Pantheon Using Guided Migration
 subtitle: Troubleshooting
 description: Resolve issues that may occur during migration.
 categories: [develop]